hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

   override the default Consul Agent HTTP port that Nomad uses to connect to Consul.
 The default for this is `127.0.0.1:8500`.

+* `consul.token`: Token is used to provide a per-request ACL token.This options overrides the agent's default token

+* `consul.auth`: The auth information to use for http access to the Consul Agent.

 * `consul.ssl`: This boolean option sets the transport scheme to talk to the Consul Agent as `https`.
 This option is unset by default and so the default transport scheme for the consul api client is `http`.